Honestly I thought there was

 I had always thought my sensitive reactions to the world was a curse.
 I certainly felt cursed in the past.
 But really it has been one of my gifts.
 I am not alone in being an anxious stressball or a sad princess, which is what my grandmother called me.
 Life in this day and age is more intense and stressful than ever before and there are reasons that our bodies are responding this way.
 It is not just our genes, as modern medicine would have us think, easily swept under the rug by a pill.

-I have a bachelors degree in Psychology from UC Berkeley.
-After graduation, I pursued my passion of performing as a professional actress and voice over artist.
-An actor’s instrument is their body and I had years of practice of both relaxing and connecting with my body with various techniques, such as breath work, Fitzmaurice Voicework, Alexander Technique, yoga and vocal training.
+An actor’s body is their instrument and I had years of practice of both relaxing and connecting with my body with various techniques: dance, breath work, Fitzmaurice Voicework, Alexander Technique, yoga and vocal training.
 Relaxation is a must for an actor.

 Always the entrepreneur, while pursuing acting professionally, I became a licensed massage therapist and energy healer.
 When in school, I received hundreds of hours of bodywork.
 We were told that because of all the bodywork we would be receiving, some of us may have emotional releases aka some of us may bawl our eyes out.
 I was the first to win that race and it became plainly obvious to me that there is no separation between the body and the mind.